 Cash and cash equivalents comprise cash at bank and on hand, and highly liquid investments.
 The Group considers highly liquid investments that are readily convertible into known amounts of cash and with a maturity of three months or less when purchased to be cash equivalents.
-The Group's cash and cash equivalents are deposited in financial institutions at the following locations:
+Substantially all of the Group's bank deposits are placed with financial institutions in the PRC.